High School Students Get Behind-the-Scenes Look at Opportunities in Film and Theater

 "I went into this camp with a desire to learn more about film than theater, yet I ended up building important skills related to both areas,” said Seda.
 "I gained experience I would not have had otherwise from very knowledgeable and kind professors.
 I would recommend it to anyone interested in film or theater."

 The program enabled high school students to explore the role of storytelling in film and theater.
-Led by Margaret Savilonis, Ph.D., an associate professor of English and co-coordinator of the University's theater program, and Natalie Chavoya, an adjunct professor in the University's Communication, Film and Media Studies Department, the camp culminated in a performance that celebrated the students' talent and creativity.
+Led by Margaret Savilonis, Ph.D., an associate professor of English and co-coordinator of the University's theater program, and Natalie Chavoya, an adjunct faculty in the University's Communication, Film and Media Studies Department, the camp culminated in a performance that celebrated the students' talent and creativity.

 "I gained experience I would not have had otherwise from very knowledgeable and kind professors."Seda Rua